darshanas05/Kafka_topic/SQL to Kafka to Consumer/README.txt

 # Kafka_topic

-Using Confluent Kafka as the cloud platform to read and write data.

 Python script for Kafka producer to write/publish data from a SQL database and publishing it.

 Python script for Kafka consumer to read data as it is published.